pulumi/docs/content/docs/intro/console/organizations.md

 ---

 An organization is the primary grouping unit for stacks within the Pulumi Console.
-When you sign into the Pulumi Console, an individual organization is automatically created for you and subscribed to the Pulumi Community edition.
+When you sign into the Pulumi Console, a personal account is automatically created for you and subscribed to the Pulumi Community plan.

 You can however be a member of multiple Pulumi organizations, and collaborate with other developers.